California Senate passes bill to define more gig economy workers as employees

 “People ought to be very concerned because what happens here does tend to get copied in other states,” said Joseph Rajkovacz, director of governmental affairs for the Western States Trucking Association, citing California’s leadership in setting stricter vehicle pollution standards.

-The bill would codify a 2018 California Supreme Court decision, Dynamex Operations West Inc v.
+The bill would codify a 2018 California Supreme Court decision, Dynamex Operations West v.
 Superior Court, that set out a new standard for determining whether workers are properly classified as independent contractors.

 The court said workers are a company’s employees under state wage laws when the company exercises control over their work, or they are integral to its business.